schuchard/kevinschuchard.com-2023/src/pages/blog/2019-04-18-http-interceptor.md

 ### XML to JSON

 Often developers don’t have complete control over how they get data.
 For example, if you have one API that returns XML but the rest of your app works with JSON it might make sense to convert the XML response to JSON for consistency.
-With an interceptor the XML conditional logic can be abstracted from consumers and applied to all network requests.
+With an interceptor, the XML conditional logic can be abstracted from consumers and applied to all network requests.

 ```ts
 export class XmlInterceptor implements HttpInterceptor {